oVirt/ovirt-site/source/event/events.html.md

 *   broker mode

 Above modes let jsonrpc code to process messages and vdsm generates the response.
-This mode is used when request destinations are different than queue/topic names used for other mode.
+This mode is used when request destinations are different than queue/topic names used for the modes above.
 Vdsm acts as regular stomp broker supporting most of the spec.

 #### Broker based